 - Support for Google reCAPTCHA.
 If Google reCAPTCHA integration is enabled in DailyStory, reCAPTCHA is available for all web forms.
 Adding reCAPTCHA is a must for preventing bots!

-Note the Web Form ID (upper right in the screen shot), we’ll need that again in a minute as we use that along with the Daily Story Site ID (set in the WordPress plugin) to get the web form.
+Note the Web Form ID, we’ll need that again in a minute as we use that along with the Daily Story Site ID (set in the WordPress plugin) to get the web form.

 Install the WordPress plugin

 Open up WordPress, go to the admin dashboard and select Plugins.
 Search for the DailyStory plugin (hosted on www.wordpress.org) and install and configure it: